-Gregory J. Divis, 55, was appointed Chief Executive Officer and became a member of the Board in June 2019.
+Gregory J. Divis, 56, was appointed Chief Executive Officer and became a member of the Board in June 2019.
 He was appointed Executive Vice President and Chief Commercial Officer of Avadel in January 2017 and was promoted to Chief Operating Officer in March 2018.
 Mr. Divis brings to this role more than 25 years of experience in the pharmaceutical industry and is responsible for managing commercial strategy and execution across all of the Company's portfolio products.
 Prior to joining Avadel, Mr. Divis served as an Operating Partner for Linden Capital, a middle-market healthcare-focused private equity firm from June 2015 to December 2016.
-Prior to Linden Capital, from May 2010 to November 2014 Mr. Divis was the President and Chief Executive Officer of K-V Pharmaceutical Company, or K-V, a company engaged in the development of proprietary drug delivery systems and formulation technologies.
-On August 4, 2012, K-V and certain of its subsidiaries filed voluntary petitions for reorganization under Chapter 11 of the United States Bankruptcy Code and, on September 16, 2013, successfully emerged pursuant to a plan of reorganization.
-Following bankruptcy, K-V changed its name to Lumara Health, Inc., strengthened its business and engaged in a series of transactions culminating in its acquisition by AMAG Pharmaceuticals in November 2014.
+Prior to Linden Capital, from May 2010 to November 2014 Mr. Divis was the President and Chief Executive Officer of K-V Pharmaceutical Company, or K-V, a company engaged in the development of proprietary drug delivery systems and formulation technologies, which was eventually acquired by AMAG Pharmaceuticals in November 2014.
 Mr. Divis has also held such notable roles as President, Ther-Rx Corporation, Vice-President, Business Development & Lifecycle Management at Sanofi-Aventis and Vice-President and General Manager, UK and Ireland, for Schering-Plough Corporation.
-Mr. Divis currently serves on the board of directors of Jaguar Health, Inc., a publicly traded pharmaceutical company.
 Mr. Divis is a graduate of the University of Iowa.

-Thomas S. McHugh, 57, was appointed as Chief Financial Officer in December 2019.
+Thomas S. McHugh, 58, was appointed as Chief Financial Officer in December 2019.
 Before joining Avadel, Mr. McHugh was the Senior Vice President, Finance at Ironshore Pharmaceuticals, a pharmaceuticals company, from November 2018 to November 2019.
 From December 2014 to November 2018, Mr. McHugh worked as an independent consultant at KTC Advisors, a consulting firm.
-Prior to KTC Advisors, from January 2009 to November 2014, Mr. Mr. McHugh was the Chief Financial Officer of K-V Pharmaceutical Company, or K-V, a company engaged in the development of proprietary drug delivery systems and formulation technologies.
-On August 4, 2012, K-V and certain of its subsidiaries filed voluntary petitions for reorganization under Chapter 11 of the United States Bankruptcy Code and, on September 16, 2013, successfully emerged pursuant to a plan of reorganization.
-Following bankruptcy, K-V changed its name to Lumara Health, Inc., strengthened its business and engaged in a series of transactions culminating in its acquisition by AMAG Pharmaceuticals in November 2014.
+Prior to KTC Advisors, from January 2009 to November 2014, Mr. McHugh was the Chief Financial Officer of K-V Pharmaceutical Company, or K-V, a company engaged in the development of proprietary drug delivery systems and formulation technologies, which was eventually acquired by AMAG Pharmaceuticals in November 2014.
 Mr. McHugh earned a B.S. in Finance from Bentley University and a M.S. in Accounting from Northeastern University.

-Richard J. Kim, 52, was appointed as Chief Commercial Officer in February 2021.
-Prior to joining Avadel, Mr. Kim served as the President of U.S. Commercial & Strategic Marketing at Intercept Pharmaceuticals, Inc. ("Intercept Pharmaceuticals"), a biopharmaceutical company (Nasdaq: ICPT), from February 2018 to February 2021, and Senior Vice President of U.S. Commercial at Intercept Pharmaceuticals, from July 2015 to January 2018.
-Prior to joining Intercept, Mr. Kim worked at Bristol-Myers Squibb, where he served as General Manager from September 2004 to July 2015 and as the General Manager, Hepatitis C Worldwide Commercialization from September 2012 to July 2015.
+Richard J. Kim, 53, was appointed as Chief Commercial Officer in February 2021.
+Prior to joining Avadel, Mr. Kim served as the President of U.S. Commercial & Strategic Marketing at Intercept Pharmaceuticals, Inc.

+("Intercept"), a biopharmaceutical company (Nasdaq: ICPT), from February 2018 to February 2021, and Senior Vice President of U.S. Commercial at Intercept, from July 2015 to January 2018.
+Prior to joining Intercept, Mr. Kim worked at Bristol-Myers Squibb from September 2004 to July 2015, with his last leadership role being General Manager, Hepatitis C Worldwide Commercialization from September 2012 to July 2015.
 Prior to this, Mr. Kim held a number of roles of increasing responsibility leading sales, operational and strategic marketing teams at Bristol-Myers Squibb, including Vice President, SPRYCELTM Brand Lead, Oncology Global Marketing; Vice President, U.S. In-Line Oncology and Global Marketing; and Vice President, East Area Sales, Cardiovascular and Metabolics.
 Prior to his time at Bristol-Myers Squibb, Mr. Kim held a range of senior positions in the U.S., Canada and Australia at Schering- Plough, which was acquired by Merck & Co., Inc. Mr. Kim earned a B.S. in Chemistry from the University of Alberta.